Non-Human Identity Aggregation: Managing the Exploding Landscape of Machine Identities

 • PCI DSS

 If an attacker gains control of one NHI, they can use it to move laterally through the system, accessing other resources and data.
-NHI aggregation limits the scope of lateral movement by:
+NHI aggregation limits the scope of lateral movement by segmenting access based on the principle of least privilege.
+By ensuring each NHI only has access to the specific resources it needs, an attacker who compromises one NHI cannot easily pivot to other, unrelated systems.
+This segmentation, combined with continuous monitoring for anomalies, significantly hinders an attacker's ability to move laterally.

 While implementing NHI aggregation requires an upfront investment, the long-term cost savings can be significant.
 By automating many of the manual tasks associated with NHI management, organizations can: